pford68/context-loader/README.md

 Of course, both problems could be solved safely and easily by using a wrapper.
 However, when I first started programming with NodeJS, I found the idea of importing files with non-standard require() calls to be ugly, and perhaps confusing to other developers.
 Thus, I preferred this approach of augmenting require() behind the scenes.
 (I realize that I may be wrong on both counts.)
+Furthermore, if you use Browserify, a wrapper won't solve your problem.

 Also the syntax that contextLoader allows is nice to use:  it's nice to be able to write something like ``require("classpath!services/dao/UserDAO")`` and have it load the proper module.
 The path seems much more meaningful and intuitive